-Using redd abundance to detect changes in Bull Trout spawner abundance assumes that redd counts are correlated with adult spawner abundance, and that a change in redd counts represents a corresponding change in population abundance.
-Monitoring the annual ratio of kelt to redd abundance helps determine how changes in redd abundance relate to overall changes in Bull Trout populations.
-Kelt to redd ratios for the Chowade River (0.5) and Cypress Creek (1.4) were low in 2022 for Chowade River and moderate for Cypress Creek, relative to literature values of spawners to redds from western North America (~1-4 spawners/redd; Howell and Sankovich 2012; Andrusak 2009; Al-Chokachy et al. 2005; Dunham et al. 2001).
-The number of kelts is likely lower than the full spawner abundance, and these kelt to redd ratios are likely underestimates.
-We will continue to explore the relationship between spawners, kelts, and redd abundance in future monitoring years using redd counts, counter estimates, and PIT recapture data (i.e., kelting proportion, survivorship, etc.).
+Using redd abundance to detect changes in Bull Trout spawner abundance assumes redd counts are correlated with adult spawner abundance, and changes to redd abundance represent corresponding changes in population abundance.
+Kelt to redd ratios for the Chowade River (0.2) and Cypress Creek (0.8) were very low in 2023 for Chowade River and moderate for Cypress Creek.
+Average kelt to redd ratios from 2017 to 2023 were 1.03 (sd 0.67) for the Chowade River and 1.01 (sd 0.78) for Cypress Creek.
+These ratios are low relative to literature values from western North America (~1-4 spawners/redd; Howell and Sankovich 2012; Andrusak 2009; Al-Chokachy et al. 2005; Dunham et al. 2001).
+Clearly, the relationship between spawners, kelts, and redds in the Halfway River watershed is complex and undefined.
+Additional years of enumeration and assessments of spawner behaviour could help to inform these relationships, which are critical for understanding how changing redd abundance impact Bull Trout populations.

-Previous research suggests redd counts and spawner abundance are correlated but highly variable (Al-Chokachy et al. 2005; Dunham et al. 2001).
+Previous research suggests redd counts and spawner abundance can be correlated but highly variable (Al-Chokachy et al. 2005; Dunham et al. 2001).
 Variability in the ratio of spawners to redds can result from observation or process error.
 For example, the spatial distribution of redds, size of redds and spawners, spawner density, life histories (e.g., the proportion of resident vs migratory spawners), skip-spawning rates, and spawning stream characteristics (e.g., substrate composition, turbidity, and discharge) can all influence spawner to redd ratios (Howell and Sankovich 2012; Al-Chokachy et al. 2005).
 Observation error of both redd and spawner counts can result from the survey timing and frequency, the spatial extent of surveys, surveyor experience, and stream characteristics during surveys (Howell and Sankovich 2012).
-However, although observation error is inherent to count estimates, our GAUC and electronic counter estimation methods account for error and reduce uncertainties around the estimates.
+However, although observation error is inherent to count estimates, our GAUC and electronic counter estimation methods account for error and reduce uncertainty around the estimates.

 Detecting trends in Bull Trout abundance can be particularly challenging over short assessment periods (e.g., <10 years).
-Bull Trout are considered to have a five-year generation time, which can result in a substantial lag-time between the occurrence of a stressor and a response in redd or spawner abundance (Howell and Sankovich 2012).
+Bull Trout typically have a five-year generation time, which can result in a substantial lag-time between the occurrence of a stressor and a response in redd or spawner abundance (Howell and Sankovich 2012).
 Spawner to redd ratios are also spatially variable, and changes in Bull Trout abundance can occur due to stressors proximate to spawning areas (e.g., beaver dams, landslides) or regional stressors (e.g., disruption to overwintering habitat or migration routes; Kovach et al. 2018; High et al. 2008).
 Separating the effects of localized changes to spawning tributaries from the effects of regional stressors such as the construction and operation of the Project will add additional uncertainty to trend analyses.
 Bull Trout spawner assessments used in this monitoring program prioritize accurate and precise estimates of both redd abundance and spawner abundance to maximize the power to detect a decline in Halfway River Bull Trout.